brandon-rhodes/fopnp/README.md

 explore — many homes have only a laptop plus a broadband modem to which the homeowner does not have access.

-To remedy this situation, I have developed an entire network [Playground](playground) consisting of more than a half dozen hosts providing services from SSH and Telnet to a web server and FTP.
+To remedy this situation, I have developed an entire [Network Playground](playground) consisting of more than a half dozen hosts providing services from SSH and Telnet to a web server and FTP.
 The “hosts” are built using Docker, and I hope soon to package the whole thing up as a virtual machine that users can download.